We Are Chaos (song): Composition and style

-The song was written by the band's eponymous vocalist in collaboration with Shooter Jennings.
+The song was written by Marilyn Manson in collaboration with Shooter Jennings.
 The lyrics contain political and religious references, but the song was primarily inspired by Manson "thinking about how I can relate to the rest of the world, emotionally and mentally, and not dwelling on politics or religion so much."
 He said that although the track was written before the COVID-19 pandemic, its lyrics could be conflated with the pandemic; he argued that lockdown would have a severe impact on mental health while saying "being kept indoors for so long can really work at someone's emotions and their soul, and test their strength in a lot of ways."
 The primary guitar used to record the track was an acoustic guitar tuned to Nashville tuning, which was doubled during recording by Jennings.
 He said the Nashville tuning "kind of adds that Jeff Lynne vibe.
 It was brought in to bring that Elvis meets Jeff Lynne vibe.
 Nashville tuning gives you the glimmer but you don't have that whole fucking hippy, '60s peace thing going on."